Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Experiments and Results

 \section{Experiments and Results}

-The experiments for this paper were conducted in Python, using PyTorch, the DGL libraries, and the SCIP solver, on a server with an Intel i7-12700 16-Core (12 cores, 20 threads), an NVIDIA RTX A4000, 16 GB of memory, and Ubuntu 22.04.1 LTS 64 bits.
-Implementation details are available in the paper's accompanying repository\footnote{\url{https://github.com/brunompacheco/sat-gnn}}.
+The experiments for this paper were conducted in Python, using PyTorch, the DGL libraries, and the SCIP solver, on a server with an Intel i7-12700 16-Core (12 cores, 20 threads), an NVIDIA RTX A4000, 16 GB of memory, running Ubuntu 22.04.1 LTS 64 bits.
+All the code written for our experiments, as well as detailed instructions on how to reproduce our results, are available in the paper's accompanying repository\footnote{\url{https://github.com/brunompacheco/sat-gnn}}.

 In the following sections, we present three experiments addressing the two research questions raised in the introduction (Sec. \ref{sec:intro}).
 In the first experiment, we train the proposed SatGNN model to classify the feasibility of candidate solutions for problem instances.
 We consider three scenarios of increasing difficulty with respect to the generalization performance.
 In the second experiment we train SatGNN models to predict the bias for the binary variables of problem instances, effectively learning the probability that each binary variable has to assume a positive value in an optimal solution.
 We compare two training approaches, considering either the optimal solution as the target or multiple feasible solutions as targets for each instance.
 Finally, we use the models trained for optimality prediction to generate candidate solutions, which are used to construct heuristics to the ONTS problem.
 More specifically, we use the trained models to construct three approaches (as presented in Sec. \ref{sec:meth-heuristics}) to improve the SCIP solver in its off-the-shelf setting: warm-starting, early-fixing, and trust region.